See the wonderful and heart-warming stories of some of the animals we've been able to help.

 Tred's care has been a team effort.
 For a turtle his size (and with his bite strength), we decided to seek the help of a different veterinarian than we usually use - one with more experience with this species and better resources to treat him.
 So, together with our friends at Wild at Heart Rescue in Vancleave, MS, he was seen and treated by Dr. James Askew.
 Dr. Askew placed two titanium plates to realign Tred's broken carapace, and then we brought him back with us for rehab.
 Update, October 2016.
 Tred is doing amazingly well.
 He's moved out to a big tank now, where he'll spend the winter with us.
 He's eating and swimming normally, and should be ready for release in spring!

 Omelet June 2016 Just after picking up Scrambled and Over Easy (see below), we got a phone call about this turtle.
 We already had an egg theme going for the day, so we decided to call this sweet one Omelet.
 Omelet had been hit by a car near Purvis, MS, and a fan of our Facebook page who witnessed it reached out to us for help.
 We drove to meet her halfway, and took Omelet in for treatment and rehab.
-He has healed remarkably well over the last two months, and is now ready for release.
-His scheduled release date is August 18th.
+He healed very well and was released in August 2017.

 Over Easy June 2016 On our way to the vet's office to pick up Scrambled (see below), we passed this guy on the side of the interstate.
 He was upside down, but as we passed, I swore I saw movement.
 So, we turned around at the next exit and went back for him.
 It was 90+ degrees that day, and he was in full sun.
 We had no idea how long he'd been there, cooking on that hot asphalt.
 He had some minor road rash and a slight break on his shell, likely from being clipped by a passing car.
 We gave him copious amounts of fluid, cleaned his abrasions, and watched him for several days.
 When we were satisfied that there was no permanent damage, we released him to a safer area, but still within his native watershed.

 Scrambled June 2016 Scrambled is a juvenile common snapping turtle that was struck by a car, then picked up by a kind motorist and taken to our vet's office.
 After the vet did a little work to mend his broken jaw, we took Scrambled in for rehab.
 Unfortunately, the repairs to his jaw didn't take, and eventually it fell apart.
 However, since he's a snapping turtle, he can easily overcome this slight disability.
-He'll remain with us until we're sure the jaw is completely healed and hardened, and then he'll be released.
+He remained with us until August 2017 and was released.

 Grace May 2016 Grace is a hatchling three-toed box turtle that was discovered in a swimming pool.
 The pool's owners had been out of town, and when they returned home to clean out their pool for summer use, there was this tiny little box turtle, struggling to get out.
 We took her in and kept her for a few weeks to make sure she hadn't aspirated any water, and had suffered no damage from the chlorine.
 She was released on June 25th in a safe location, away from the swimming pool, in the area where she was found.

 Sandy May 2016 Sandy was hit by a car in Sand Hill, MS. This happened at the most opportune time for our little rescue, as our vet had just left for a two week vacation out of state.
 Her injuries were severe, and we were having trouble getting her bleeding to stop.
 Wild at Heart Rescue in Vancleave agreed to take her in, so we sent her down to them.
-We plan to pick her up on June 25th and finish her rehab.
-We'll send her back to Sand Hill after she is completely healed and ready to be released.
+She completed her rehab with us and was released in August 2017.

 Tashi May 2016 Tashi is a very large River Cooter that was hit by a car on Florence-Byram Road.
 Our neighbor spotted her in the road and brought her straight to us.
 She had a few abrasions on her plastron, but the real damage was to her carapace.
 We believe the car tried to straddle her, but still clipped her on the highest part of her shell.
 She's doing well and healing up just fine with treatment.
 We hope to be able to release her before fall this year.
 Around the beginning of August, Tashi laid 2 eggs in her tank.
 The eggs turned out to be infertile.
 On August 8th, we found SEVENTEEN more eggs in her tank (pic below).
 A day later, 2 more eggs.
 We have no idea if the recent 19 eggs are fertile, but we're incubating them anyway!
 UPDATE OCTOBER 2016: None of Tashi's eggs were fertile, unfortunately.
 However, Tashi got her big release and is now living free once more!